CASE STUDY | Social Futures

 Sage Intacct has transformed the speed of reporting within Social Futures.
 “It’s definitely faster,” Michael says.
 He estimates that the finance team saved five days of work when it produced the December quarterly reports.
 It takes a day less for him to prepare the finance agenda pack.

-The finance team spends the time savings on providing analysis to managers.
+The outsourced finance team spends the time savings on providing analysis to managers.
 Michael redesigned the reports to bring into focus the most relevant areas for managers to review.
 Expenses that managers have the most control over, such as payroll, sit at the top of the report, while centrally managed items such as rent, cleaning and management fees are at the bottom.

 “We are getting reports to people sooner, and allowing the people who are producing reports time to be more critical and do extra analysis.
 Rather than looking down at what you’re doing, we can look out at where we need to be going,” Michael says.